umaywant2/umaywant2.win/Quantenkommunikation_Peer_Work.md

 > **A navigable cognitive engine that AIs can reason inside, test, and extend.**

-Exactly like your RTT/1 Engine.
+Exactly like our RTT/1 Engine.

 ---

 ## ⭐ **4.
 What happens after she has a QK/1 Engine?**
-This is where the “other wonders” you hinted at appear.
+This is where the “other wonders” we hinted at appear.

 Once QK/1 exists, she can: